 The right protection, right from the start.

-Child care center insurance throughout Tennessee in Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
+Child care center insurance throughout Tennessee in Knoxville, Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
 Also serving the surrounding states of Kentucky, Illinois, Missouri and Alabama.

 Parents trust child care centers with their children from the earliest days.
 As with any facility that caters to the care of young ones, there are special risks in addition to the ordinary risks of running a business.
 Our specialized insurance policies will keep you covered.